akka/akka/akka-docs/src/main/paradox/coordination.md

 @@@

 Akka Coordination is a set of tools for distributed coordination.
-So far

 ## Dependency